Computer Vision Self-supervised Learning Methods on Time Series: Introduction

 \section{Introduction}

-In the last year, representation learning has had great success within computer vision, improving both on SOTA for fine-tuned models and achieving close-to SOTA results on linear evaluation on the learned representations \cite{Henaff2019Data-efficientCoding, chen2020simple, he2020momentum, grill2020bootstrap,Chen2020ExploringLearning,Zbontar2021BarlowReduction,Bardes2021VICReg:Learning}, and many more.
-The main idea in these papers is to train a high-capacity neural network using a self-supervised learning (SSL) loss, that is able to produce representations of images that are useful for downstream tasks such as image classification and segmentation.
+In recent years, representation learning has had great success within computer vision, improving both on SOTA for fine-tuned models and achieving close-to SOTA results on linear evaluation on the learned representations \cite{Henaff2019Data-efficientCoding, chen2020simple, he2020momentum, grill2020bootstrap,Chen2020ExploringLearning,Zbontar2021BarlowReduction,Bardes2021VICReg:Learning}, and many more.
+The main idea in these papers is to train a high-capacity neural network using a self-supervised learning (SSL) loss with a Siamese network's architectural style \cite{Koch2015SiameseRecognition}.
+The SSL loss is able to produce representations of images that are useful for downstream tasks such as image classification and segmentation.

 Most mainstream SSL frameworks have been developed in computer vision, and SSL for time series problems has seen much less attention despite their evident abundance in industrial, financial, and societal applications.
 The Makridakis competitions \cite{makridakis2018m4, makridakis2020m5} give examples of important econometric forecasting challenges.
 The UCR archive \cite{UCRArchive} is a collection of univariate time series datasets where classification is of importance, and in the industrial setting, sensor data and Internet of Things (IoT) data are examples where proper machine learning tools for time series modeling is important.
 The UEA archive \cite{bagnall2018uea} was designed as a first attempt to provide a standard archive for multivariate time series classification similar to UCR.
-Publicly-available ECG datasets such as CinC \cite{PerezAlday2020Classification2020} and PTB-XL \cite{Wagner2020PTB-XLDataset} consist of 12-lead ECG signal data and data labels are heart disease diagnoses.